bup/bup/Documentation/bup-tag.md

 `bup tag` lists, creates or deletes a tag in the bup repository.

-A tag is an easy way to retreive a specific commit.
+A tag is an easy way to retrieve a specific commit.
 It can be used to mark a specific backup for easier retrieval later.

 When called without any arguments, the command lists all tags that can